luka1199/geo-heatmap/README.md

 ```
 Enter JSON file name as the file argument.

-The script will generate a HTML file named `heatmap.html`.
-Open the `heatmap.html` file to see your heatmap.
+The script will generate a HTML file named `heatmap.html` which will automatically open in your browser.